wordswords/dotfiles/README.md

 6. `./deploy-part-2.sh` to install the vast majority of the customisations
 7. By default it sets your git email address to be my address.
 You probably want to change this if you're not me!
+8. It will also attempt by default to log in to my Joplin account, which will not succeed without my credentials.
+So you probably want to change that.

 # Shell shortcuts